azuredominique/qcycle-upload/README.md

 This is a Django project that is based on the [23andMe Uploader](https://www.github.com/OpenHumans/oh-23andme-source) (which in turns is based on [Open Humans Data Uploader](https://www.github.com/gedankenstuecke/oh_data_uploader) and [FamilyTreeDNA Uploader](https://www.github.com/gedankenstuecke/ftdna-upload)).
 It uses the same general logic for setting up the project.
 It should come with a *Celery* task that is enqueued as soon as a new file is uploaded.

-This task grabs the newly uploaded file from *Open Humans* and performs the file format verifications to test that it's a proper *23andMe* file.
-Invalid rows from the file are being deleted to ensure the privacy of participants.
-If the uploaded file is completely broken the file will be deleted and the user is getting a message notifying them about the problem.
+This task grabs the newly uploaded file from *Open Humans* and performs the file format verifications to test that it's a proper *VCF* file.

-The integration of the *VCF* conversion is yet to be done.